Protocol Revision: draft

 typ

-claim of the assertion JWT MUST identify the Issuer URL of the MCP Server’s authorization server as the intended audience of the JWT.client_id
+claim of the assertion JWT MUST identify the Issuer URL of the MCP Server’s authorization server as the intended audience of the JWT. - The

 in the ID-JAG (described in Section 4.3), the IdP will need to be aware of the MCP Client’s client_id